 Nothing is as strange and mysterious as figuring out the “magic bullet” that will make your business concept take off and become successful over the long term.
 For many of us, it is a question of careful planning and hard work.
-We recently met with a local business lawyer, to learn the basics of How To Start a Business in Pereira, Colombia.
+We recently met with a local business lawyer, to learn the basics of How To Start a Business in Pereira, or How to Start a Business in Colombia.

 How to Start a Business in Pereira

-Believe it or not, it’s actually pretty easy to get a business set up.
+Believe it or not, it’s actually pretty easy to get a business in Colombia set up, or even Invest in Colombia.
 The timeline for it is a couple weeks to a month – but, there are a few ways you can set yourself up for success while also protecting yourself from liability.
-Especially if you are a foreign resident, then knowing some of the tips and tricks we are going to share with you could save you a lot of time and money.
+If you are a foreign resident, then knowing some of the tips and tricks we are going to share with you could save you a lot of time and money.

 #1 | Do the DIAN, or tax bureau paperwork

-Believe it or not – you can actually put the cart before the horse and start a business here without having your papers straight all the way.
+Believe it or not – you can actually put the cart before the horse and start a Business in Colombia without having your papers straight all the way.
 BUT – once you open the doors, you have about a week to start the process.
 There is a bit of leeway for you to either “test” an idea, or get started on the execution of it.
 You need two things:

-- RUT: No cost, it is a registration number that identifies your business.
+- RUT: No cost, it is a registration number that identifies your business in Colombia.

 - NIT: No cost, it is usually the number of your Cedula, or Colombian ID card plus a number that denotes the tax classification of your business.
 This is what allows the state to come and solicit taxes from you.